-Eplerenone reduces primary endpoint in acute myocardial infarction patientsApril 29th, 2014 in Cardiology /
+Eplerenone reduces primary endpoint in acute myocardial infarction patientsApril 29, 2014 in Medicine & Health / Cardiology

 A drug known to reduce mortality rate in patients with heart failure has now been found significantly effective when administered early in patients following an acute (ST elevated) myocardial infarction.
 This effect,say the investigators, was consistent across all study sub-groups, but was "particularly obvious in patients undergoing reperfusion within six hours of symptom onset".